Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 Technical background and experience

-To provide management and engineering teams with technical advice, a solution architect must have a technical background with at least eight years of work experience in one or more IT areas including but not limited to:
+To provide management and engineering teams with technical advice, a solution architect must have a background in one or more IT areas, including but not limited to,

 Excellent communication skills